darius-despain/darius-despain.github.io/projects/Blogtastic.md

     1. [Setup Troubleshooting](#setup-troubleshooting)

 ## Introduction:
 This project is a submission for the Z-Prefix CRUD application.
 The prompt details are listed in the [Prompt Details](#prompt-details) section.
+The github repo is located [here](https://github.com/darius-despain/z-prefix-app).

 ## Prompt Details:
 ### Requirements: